 All members of the University of Waterloo community are invited to compete in local contests that are organized each Fall, Winter, and Spring term.

 After the Fall local contest, we select several teams to represent Waterloo at the East Central North America Regional Contest to compete for a spot at the World Finals.
-The next World Finals will be held in Moscow, Russia in June, 2020.
+The 2021 World Finals and 2022 World Finals should be held in sometime in 2022.

 Subscribe to the acm-contest-announce mailing list to receive announcements of upcoming contests at Waterloo.